King Range Wilderness

 There are four areas of botanical significance: Old growth forest of Douglas-fir on the east slopes of King Range, dune system of the Mattole River, undisturbed coastal prairie, and coastal stands of reedgrass.

 Wildlife include black-tailed deer, black bear, mountain lion, and the re-introduced Roosevelt elk.
 Bird species include quail, grouse, dove, hawks, turkey vultures and osprey.

-Marine animals include harbor seals, Steller and California sea lions, and river otter - which may be mistaken for a sea otter, because they like to play on the sea shore, but there are no sea otters in this area.
+Marine animals include harbor seals, Steller and California sea lions, and river otter.

 The Honeydew Creek Wildlife Preserve protects 2980 acre of habitat north of King Peak for bald eagle, northern spotted owl, mink and anadromous fish.

 Area history

 The earliest prehistoric sites in the coastal area are no older than 2,800 years, possibly because of geological uplifting and soil erosion.
 Early Native American artifacts found in the King Range suggest settlement by the Wiyot, then the Yurok by AD 1100.
 More recently, the Mattole, Sinkyone and Bear River peoples have lived in the area.

 From the 1570s through the 1800s, Spanish, American and Russian explorers and fur-trappers came to the area.
 By the 1880s, ranches and farms were supplying the demands of the mining communities and the growing settlements.
 Remains of old homestead ruins and their orchards can still be found throughout the King Range.

 With the advent of mechanized equipment, the area became more accessible, and the Douglas fir forests supplied lumber and an economic boom was underway by the 1940s with Humboldt County being the largest supplier in the state.

 Fishing also became a large economic industry, especially for salmon.

 On December 10, 1929, President Herbert Hoover issued Executive Order 5237 at the request of the state that withdrew several parcels from settlement as public land.
 California's State Division of Beaches and Parks saw recreational potential in the King Range, but the land remained unclassified until the 1950s.
 Congressman Clem Miller introduced a bill in 1961 to establish the national conservation area, and had support from organizations such as the Sierra Club and the Mattole Action Committee.
 Although Congressman Miller died in a plane crash in 1962, another member of Congress, Don Clausen, continued Miller's work and the bill was signed into law by 1970.